nikhil777jais/Academy-Portal/README.md

 - **Repository Design Patterns:** The project follows the repository design pattern, promoting a clean and modular architecture for data access and manipulation.

+- **Dependency Injection:** Used ASP.NET Core provided  built-in, lightweight dependency injection containers that help in managing and injecting dependencies into application components.
+This loose coupling, modular and testable code.

 - **Razor Pages UI:** The user interface is designed using Razor Pages, providing a dynamic and responsive experience for users.

 ## Technologies Used